JLG-96/CPD/README.md

     - This bug has been left for the mean time as the main purpose of this section was for use of largest devices, and it works, I can't appear to implement an effective change which corrects the bug without having an unfortunate knock on effect on the design on it's intended device size.
 - On the "News" section, black spacing appears between the images (576px and more) and this does suit the overall 'feel' of the website.
 It would be nice if this empty space could be filled with information headings or the club logo, depending on screen-size.
 Will be looked to be implemented in future update.
     - This bug has come about becuase of the need to segrogate the different sections for the images for the hover text to work.
 It has been decided that the hover functionality for larger devices is important in order for the viewer to know what *"news"* is being shown in the imagery.
 The black spacing is an unfortunate but accepted bug, and a new-way to showcase the imagery can be looked at in future to address this issue.
+- In the "About" section, the 'br' between text is important as to not overwhelm the user.
+However, becuase of this and the amount of text there is it takes a lot of space on mobile and tablet devices.
+This is not a bug, per-say but more of a visual issue.
+This can be fixed in a future update by adding a "read more - read less" button, if it is deemed necessary.
 ## Deployment
 - The site was deplyed to GitHub pages.
 It has been deployed using the following steps:
     - In the GitHub repository (named = *CPD*) scroll down until you come across deplyments on the right hand side.